Login

 Arrays are the ordered collections of values.
 Use square brackets [ ] to define an array.
 Separate the values inside the brackets with commas.

-The format of an nested JSON array is ”arrayName”:[{"key":"value", "key":"value"},{...}].
-Several arrays can be transmitted within one request.
+The format of a nested JSON array is ”arrayName”:[{"key":"value", "key":"value"},{...}].
+You can transmit several arrays within one request.

 {